Post Summary Corrections

 - 51-Defense Contract Administration Service Region (DCASR)

 Both revenue related and non-revenue related changes may be reported through the PSC test.
 Revenue related are those that affect the amount of duties, taxes, and or fees applicable to an entry of merchandise, regardless of the de Minimis rule.
-Non-revenue changes are those that pertain to information that must be provided in the entry summary, such as:
+Non-revenue changes are those that pertain to information that must be provided in the entry summary.

 Data that cannot be changed for all entry types: